An organism that lives on the outer surface of another organism, its host, and which does not contribute to the survival of the host.

 - May be seen on legs, ventral surface of the body, ears, neck.
 They may appear red, brown, or black when engorged with blood.

-Also note: It is known that in dogs, a tick attached to the right place on a leg can cause that leg to be paralyzed, and by removing the tick it resolves the problem.
+Also, it is known that in dogs, a tick attached to the right place on a leg can cause that leg to be paralyzed, and by removing the tick it resolves the problem.
 Possibly, though not documented (since ticks are less seen on pet rats in general), it may also do the same to rats.

 Ectoparasites are those which live on skin or attach to hair follicles.
 The following listed external parasites are those that can most often affect rats.